 A solicitor, or a qualified legal advisor, is legally required for a settlement agreement.

 Settlement agreements are legal documents that formalise the terms of separation between an employer and employee.
-These agreements are often utilised to mitigate the risk of future claims against the employer.
-However, the question often arises: are solicitors for settlement agreements necessary?
+They help avoid potential future disputes or legal claims against the employer.
+However, many people wonder: are solicitors for settlement agreements necessary?

 Legal Requirement for Independent Advice

 The legal advisor can be a solicitor, a certified trade union official, or a certified advice centre worker.
-They must have a contract of insurance, or professional indemnity insurance, covering the risk of a claim by the employee in respect of loss arising from the advice.
+They must have a contract of insurance, or professional indemnity insurance.
+This covers the risk of a claim by the employee in respect of loss arising from the advice.

 Choosing Your Legal Advisor